edchelstephens/upskilling/kubernetes/kubernetes.md

 # We tell Kubernetes what we want, and kubernetes makes it happen

 Then when things change, increased load, failed nodes, kubernetes deals with it.

+- Docker's doing all the low-level container spinning up, spinning down stuff, but it only does it when Kubernetes tells it to.
+Meaning in this respect, Kubernetes is managing a bunch of Docker nodes.